TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-filesync-syncfailed-ecsestorageaccountunknownerror.md

 ## **Recommended Steps**
 To resolve this issue,

-1. Verify the storage account exists by performing the steps below in azure portal:
+1. Verify the storage account exists by performing the following steps in azure portal:
     - Navigate to the sync group within the Storage Sync Service
     - Select the cloud endpoint within the sync group
     - Note the Azure file share name in the opened pane